skttl/konstrukt-documentation/getting-started/configuration.md

 The `AddKonstrukt` extension method accepts a single parameter, a delegate function with a Konstrukt configuration builder argument on which you can call the relevant fluent API's to define your solution.

-See the [API section](../api/conventions.md) for information on the various configuration methods available on the config builder.

 ## IKonstruktConfigurator

 To configure Konstrukt vis a `IKonstruktConfigurator` you can create a class anywhere in your project that inherits from the `IKonstruktConfigurator` interface and Konstrukt will automatically find them and register their configurations with the DI container.